Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 > **While not required**, this guide assume that you have made yourself familiar with the {% include lk id='Asset preparation' %}.
 {: .comment}

-This guide is about creating a simple yet highly customizable icon font; by making heavy use of MkFont compositing capabilities.
+This guide is about creating a simple yet highly customizable icon font; and showcasing MkFont advanced component interactions.
 It only assumes that you have some assets to work with, and that you are using Adobe© Illustrator, because that's what you'll see in the screenshots -- but any SVG editor will work.
 {: .fs-6 .fw-300 }
 We will be making roughly the same font icon as the one made through the {% include lk id='Simple icon font' %} guide.